Study Guide: Bloom's Taxonomy & Feynman Technique

 The Feynman Technique is an approach that we love to include as part of an interactive learning experience.
 It can be a helpful way to develop your own skills and approach to studying, for any topic or profession.
 We use the Feynman Technique to get us through the learning curve of Bloom's Taxonomy!

 Richard Feynman was an American physicist who received a Nobel prize for his work in quantum electrodynamics.
 He was notorious for asking others to explain concepts in a simple language to test their understanding, and his passionate delivery brought to his talks and lectures visionaries such as Albert Einstein and Bill Gates.
-His unparalleled teaching style, condensed into 4 simple points, became known as “The best way to learn (almost) anything”.
+His unparalleled teaching style, condensed into 4 simple points, became known as “the best way to learn (almost) anything”.

 Jonas Koblin at Sprouts Schools illustrates the concept clearly: